Male Breasts: It’s a Real Problem with a Real Solution

 Why Male Breasts Exist

-To be frank, all people have breast tissue, it’s just different.
+All people have breast tissue.
 Men’s breast glands don’t typically stimulate the same fatty tissue development as women’s breast glands do.
 Without larger amounts of fatty tissue, the male chest looks flatter and more muscular, especially if he focuses exercise on this area.
 One of the reasons for these differences is that men have more testosterone and women have more estrogen in their blood.
 These sex hormones are responsible for several functions, including breast growth.